Review (The Bear): Plot

 The episode opens with a clip of WXRT host Lin Brehmer announcing the song "Chicago" by Sufjan Stevens which then starts playing over the opening credits.

 With 20 minutes before opening, the crew prepares for their shifts.
 Ebraheim (Edwin Lee Gibson) reads aloud a food critic's highly favorable review of The Beef.
 The critic highlights a risotto dish that Sydney (Ayo Edebiri) had been experimenting with and then gave him to avoid it going to waste, unaware that she was serving it to a critic.
 Carmy (Jeremy Allen White) arrives, telling Ebraheim to stop reading the review.
+Realizing her mistake, Sydney tries to get approval from Carmy for going over the head chef's head (having placed him on the spot with a rave review for a new dish the place doesn't carry), and Carmy temporarily acquiesces, not wanting to disrupt the kitchen right before the to-go system launch.

 Tina (Liza Colón-Zayas) arrives late, being forced to bring her son Louie (Pedro Henrique) after he was suspended from school.
 She asks Carmy to teach him culinary skills, so he assigns Sydney to help Louie.
 As they prepare for the opening, Sydney and Richie (Ebon Moss-Bachrach) get into an argument regarding her desire to put the risotto dish on the menu.
 Meanwhile, the staff learn that Sydney accidentally left the pre-order option on for the shop's to-go service, leaving them with hundreds of orders that will be due in less than 10 minutes.
 Overwhelmed, an increasingly furious Carmy screams at the staff to start cooking everything they have.
 With everyone's nerves on edge with the rush, the staff's conflicts come to a head as Sydney and Richie continue arguing and Carmy furiously shouts at the staff to keep working.
-Carmy fuels the animosity between Sydney and Richie by giving them conflicting instructions.
+Nervous about her now three mishaps (the non-existent dish that the first walk-in customers are already calling for, the take-out fiasco, and the unattended pastry chef being completely behind), kitchen manager Sydney curses out her protegee Tina and doubles down on her argument with Richie, calling him a miserable loser whose daughter must be ashamed of him.